 Significant events of \$10k or greater and all near misses must be recorded on the Risk Management Platform as soon as practicable but not later than within 30 calendar days of detection.
 Sector Operational Risk Managers may grant an extension at their discretion.
-Significant Events greater than USD \$50,000 must be elevated and reported to Senior Management within 7 calendar days of detection and include the best available information at that point in time.
-A near miss with a notional or transactional value greater than \$100 million should be elevated to Senior Management on detection day.
+Significant Events greater than USD \$50,000 must be elevated and reported to Senior Management within 72 hours of the date of determination and include the best available information at that point in time.
+A near miss with a notional or transactional value greater than \$10 million should be elevated to Senior Management on the day of detection.